May 26, 2020 | Product News

 A specialized billing solution can more than pay for its cost by enabling firms to focus staff effort on tasks that help bring in and retain key business.
 Devoting valuable staff time to the minutiae of the billing process is a suboptimal use of employee time.
 By smoothly handling the complexities of the UMA billing process, an optimized billing system frees up a firm’s advisors and support staff to focus on activities that help generate revenue such as managing assets, increasing alpha, and building client relationships.

 By automating and auditing complex billing processes and eliminating manual processes that are prone to error, an optimized billing system can help reduce operational risk.
 This includes scenarios where errors in the billing process are made which pose client retention, reputational and regulatory risk.
 The billing process is at the heart of the client relationship for wealth managers, with clients ever more fee-conscious due to the continued cost compression in the asset management industry.
-With clients highly attuned to the fees they pay wealth managers, this is an aspect of a firm’s operations that deserves special attention.
+With clients highly attuned to the wealth management firm fees they pay, this is an aspect of a firm’s operations that deserves special attention.
 Using an optimized billing solution that reduces operational risk can pay dividends to firms in terms of improved operational performance, with all the associated benefits such performance brings.

 The trend towards fee-based managed accounts which has helped boost the popularity of UMAs doesn’t appear likely to wane anytime soon.
 As fee compression challenges asset managers to justify their fees, the ability of UMAs to offer a diversified selection of investment options makes them highly attractive to advisors and clients.
 However, the flexibility and breadth of investment offerings that UMAs feature can present challenges for less sophisticated billing solutions.

-This paper has outlined both the challenges such solutions face and the ways in which specialized billing solutions can overcome these hurdles to enable UMA providers to optimize their billing system.
+This paper has outlined both the challenges such solutions face and the ways in which specialized billing solutions can overcome these hurdles to enable UMA platform providers to optimize their billing system.
 By utilizing a specialized billing solution which integrates with its CRM or other practice management platform, wealth management firms can continue to benefit from the convenience and client appeal of UMAs without sacrificing their ability to optimize the process of billing for their services.

 Source: Cerulli Associates